Dashboard Member settings

 Companies that have annual profits between £50,000 and £250,000 in annual profits, will pay tax at 25% reduced by a marginal relief.
 This allows the companies to reduce their corporation tax rate from the standard rate.
 Use the Government’s tool to calculate your marginal relief for corporation tax.

-This applies to all businesses which are liable to pay corporation tax (apart from unit trusts and open-ended investment companies which must pay 20%).
+This applies to all businesses which are liable to pay corporation tax (apart from unit trusts and open-ended investment companies, which must pay 20%).
 Different rates are applicable to ring-fence companies (which make profits from oil extraction or oil rights in the UK or UK continental shelf).

-For more information, see the Government’s guidance.
+For more information, see the government's guidance on corporation tax.

 How does a company register to pay corporation tax?

 Companies can register for corporation tax online using their Unique Taxpayer Reference (UTR).
-They will also need the company registration number, the date on which they commenced business and the date to which their annual accounts are made up.
+They will also need the company registration number, the date on which they commenced business, and the date to which their annual accounts are made up.

 Unincorporated associations must write to HMRC to register for corporation tax.